iluvcapra/wavinfo/README.md

-The `wavinfo` package allows you to probe WAVE and [RF64/WAVE files][eburf64] and extract extended metadata. `wavinfo` has an emphasis on film, video and professional music production but aspires to be the encyclopedic and final source for all WAVE file metadata.
+The `wavinfo` package allows you to probe WAVE and [RF64/WAVE files][eburf64] and extract extended metadata. `wavinfo` has an emphasis on film, video and professional music production but can read many other kinds.

+If you are trying to read a particular kind of metadata from a WAV file and it is not supported, please submit an issue!

 ## Metadata Support